adrinux/sausiq/README.md

 10. Run `./setup.sh` - will download the circa 526mb cloud image if not present, be patient!
 11. Run `./run.sh`

+Debian still tries to grab a dhcp address and will spend a couple of minutes waiting for networking before continuing boot.
+Be patient!

 If you kept the default fixed ip, username and have added your ssh public key you can log into your new VM with `ssh root@192.168.122.20`.

-Allow enough time for cloud_init to install the qemu-guest-agent package then log in and shutdown.
+Allow enough time for cloud_init to install the qemu-guest-agent package then log in, run apt update & apt upgrade and shutdown.

 Then edit **run.sh** and: